myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 ## Step 4: Setting Up PivotTable to Analyze Hours Worked

-- Drag "Department" to the Rows area and "Employee Name" below it.
+- Drag "Employee Name" below "Department" in Rows area.
 - Drag "Hours Worked" to the Values area.
 By default, it will sum the hours.

 <div class="centered-content" style="text-align:center;">